| Have

 members to develop skills in key meeting areas and can

+also be an excellent opportunity for team mentoring.
 Nominating the right person for the key role of chairperson can assist in keeping

 the meeting and discussions on track.
 Other key tasks which might be considered